isatimur/ultimate-todo-app/README.md

    - Adjusts timing based on task proximity
    - Considers user's working hours

+## Offline & Notifications

+- Service worker powered by Workbox caches assets for offline support.
+- Push notifications use the Notifications API with subscriptions sent to `/api/subscribe`.
+- Set `NEXT_PUBLIC_VAPID_PUBLIC_KEY` to enable browser push messaging.

 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.